How to make a chia egg – a super simple and versatile vegan egg substitute, neutral in flavor, and packed with nutrients!

 Knowing that flax and chia seed eggs are pretty much interchangeable, I thought I’d go a little into the differences between them and why you might want to choose one over the other.

 First, in terms of taste, chia seeds are the more neutral option when it comes to taste.
 Whereas flaxseed has a mild nutty flavor, chia seeds don’t have much of a flavor at all.
 I’ve never really found the flax taste to affect any of my bakes negatively, though, so it’s up to you.

 In terms of nutritional value, Chia seeds and flaxseed are somewhat similar nutritionally.
 Chia seeds have slightly fewer calories, yet higher carbs and fiber per serving in comparison.
 They also contain more calcium.

-Lastly, I think I should probably mention that there can be a bit of a difference in price.
+Lastly, I think I should probably mention that there can be a bit of a price difference.
 Flaxseeds (or linseed, as they are also called) are usually cheaper.

 How To Make A Chia Egg

 When it comes to making a chia egg, the method is pretty identical to that of a flax egg.
 You need to mix chia seeds and water.